Morse code: International Morse code

-Morse code has been in use for more than 160 years — longer than any other electrical coding system.
-What is called Morse code today is actually somewhat different from what was originally developed by Vail and Morse.
+Morse codes of one version or another have been in use for more than 160 years — longer than any other electrical message encoding system.
+What is today called "Morse code" is different from what was originally actually developed by Vail and Morse.
 The Modern International Morse code, or continental code, was created by Friedrich Clemens Gerke in 1848 and initially used for telegraphy between Hamburg and Cuxhaven in Germany.
 Gerke changed nearly half of the alphabet and all of the numerals, providing the foundation for the modern form of the code.
-After some minor changes, International Morse Code was standardized at the International Telegraphy Congress in 1865 in Paris and was later made the standard by the International Telecommunication Union (ITU).
-Morse's original code specification, largely limited to use in the United States and Canada, became known as American Morse code or "railroad code".
-American Morse code is now seldom used except in historical re-enactments.
+After some minor changes to the letters and a complete revision of the numerals, International Morse Code was standardized by the International Telegraphy Congress in 1865 in Paris, and later became the standard adopted by the International Telecommunication Union (ITU).
+Morse and Vail's final code specification, however, was only really used for land-line telegraphy in the United States and Canada, with the International code used everywhere else, including all ships at sea and sailing in North American waters.
+Vail's version became known as American Morse code or railroad code, and is now almost never used, with the possible exception of historical re-enactments.